-Within the Component IV: Improvement of Border Crossing Facilities of the Trade and Transport Facilitation in Southeast Europe Project (TTFSE) supported by a World Bank Loan, only the first phase was financed, based on the most critical needs.
-The upgrade of the road Border Crossing Tabanovce in 2006 has been completed and it became operational.
-The Project intervention included full reconstruction of the existing facility and improved the power supply.
-The project supported procurement of equipment for enhancing the processing capacity.
-In order to partially complete the facility within the existing limited budget, in parallel, the Government financed the construction of the customs terminal of limited size.
+Within the Component IV: Improvement of Border Crossing Facilities of the Trade and Transport Facilitation in Southeast Europe Project (TTFSE) supported by a World Bank Loan has been completed in 2006 and it became operational.
+The Project intervention of minor scale has made than upgraded infrastructure at the Border Crossing Point operational.
 The other project components have contributed to the administration reforms.